This modern improv scrap quilt was a super quick make. The quilt top took me just two and half evenings to finish.

 Basically, you just need another straight edge to sew on your next piece of fabric.

-Next I took one of the larger low volume remnants, I didn’t measure it so I don’t know exactly what size it was.
-I didn’t even iron it.
-I just cut it along the fold lines as I had it stored.
-I was looking to create pieces of fabric that were at least long enough to sew on to my existing units.
+First, just cut it along the fold lines as I had it stored.
+At this point, I was looking to create pieces of fabric that were at least long enough to sew onto my existing units.

-I cut them much wider than the initial low volume strips but you can make them as wide or narrow as you like.
-I was prepared to just keep adding fabric to my units until the whole quilt top was the size I wanted it to be – this is a great stash buster in that way!
+I was prepared to just keep adding fabric to my units until the whole quilt top was the size I wanted it to be – this is the perfect way to use up your scrap stash.

 Once I had these new pieces of low volume fabric I chain pieced again, adding the units created above to these new pieces of fabric – again on any side.